Rabz-9/caradisiac/README.md

 First of all, to launch the project we need a device with 'NodeJs' installed.
 You can install it [here](https://nodejs.org/en/)

 Then, we have to install all the packages required for the project.
 To achieved that use the following commands :

+- We need a device with 'ElasticSearch' installed.
+You can install it [here](https://www.elastic.co/fr/downloads/elasticsearch)

+- Then, launch ElasticSearch on localhost on port 9200.

 * Install the packages :